+ What is Hearken?

 There are no requirements or limitations on how often journalists should produce stories with our tools.
 We can say conclusively that producing stories with frequency and regularity leads to more audience engagement.
 We recommend at the very least one story per month.

 One reporter using the tools will produce fewer stories than if it’s a tool employed by the entire newsroom.
 We encourage newsrooms to experiment in using Hearken in various contexts throughout the organization.
+Public-powered journalism is a strategy your entire newsroom can benefit from.

 + How do newsrooms staff Hearken?

 Every newsroom staffs Hearken differently.
-It’s a bit like asking how to staff Twitter.
+It’s a bit like asking how to staff for social media.
 Hearken is a tool that can be used in various contexts.
 For newsrooms that run special series based on Hearken, many have one editor, reporter or producer that oversees their Hearken series and enlists other reporters to cover stories.
 Some organizations have a dedicated staff of multiple people (usually an editor, and one or two producers) that work on producing Hearken-powered content more consistently.
 It’s not necessary to hire additional staff to use Hearken.
 The largest adjustment is approaching stories from a different starting point and using Hearken to support that process.

 + Is Hearken mobile-friendly?